Skip to main content

 5. Use proof of reliability instead of soft claims

-Hospitality employers do want warmth, but they trust concrete signs more than adjectives.
-Show reliability through punctuality, smooth service, cash accuracy, guest feedback, complaint handling, and the ability to stay composed during busy periods.
+Hospitality employers value warmth, but they trust specific examples more than general adjectives.
+Demonstrate reliability through punctuality, smooth service, cash accuracy, positive guest feedback, complaint handling, and composure during busy periods.

 See Good direction

-Instead of “friendly team player,” say “handled busy service periods, supported shift coordination, and maintained accurate orders and guest communication.”
+Instead of saying “friendly team player,” use statements like “handled busy service periods, supported shift coordination, and maintained accurate orders and guest communication.”

 Keywords Recruiters Often Expect on This Type of Resume